Yemaneberhan Crippa: Biography

-Born in Dessie, in the north-eastern part of Ethiopia, Yemaneberhan lost his Ethiopian parents in the Eritrean–Ethiopian War, where Eritrea won its independence, and landed in an orphanage in Addis Abeba.
+Born in Dessie, in the north-eastern part of Ethiopia, Yemaneberhan lost his parents in the 1998–2000 Eritrean–Ethiopian War, and landed in an orphanage in Addis Abeba.
 He was adopted in 2001 by an Italian couple, Roberto and Luisa Crippa, and settled with them in Trento.
 He was one of the nine children adopted by the couple, together with his older brothers Nekagenet and Kelemu.
 At the beginning he concentrated on football before switching to running in 2007, both of his brothers also being runners.

 Winning several medals in various age categories, Crippa made his senior debut at the 2016 European Championships in Amsterdam, finishing eighth in the 5000 metres.
 A year later, he placed seventh in the 3000 metres at the 2017 European Indoor Championships held in Belgrade.

 In 2019, he set the 10,000 metres national record at the Doha World Championship with a time of 27:10.76.

 Crippa represented Italy at the 2020 Tokyo Olympics, competing in the 5000 m, and 10,000 m events.

 In February 2022, he broke the Italian half marathon record with a 59:26 performance in Naples, becoming the first Italian athlete to hold national records in the 3000 m, 5000 m, 10,000 m and half marathon.
 Crippa enjoyed a successful year by winning European 10,000 m gold and bronze in the 5000 m at Munich 2022.

 In June 2023, he won the European 10,000m Cup.

+He placed fourth at 10.000 meters at the 2026 European Championship in Birmingham.